asrar21/sonasoftwork/README.md

  npm run help
 3) let the magic done
-4) once all are dependencies are installed run npm start For Server Setup follow steps
+4) once all are dependencies are installed run npm start

+             By Asrar For Server Setup follow steps
        1) download rethinkdb exe file run it by clicking on it 2)than go to server folder and than write command node app.js
         3) than run your react app

 # sv-ui2.0